-If you do not already know, Winsock (or Winsock protocol) controls a large number of communication processes on your Windows 10 computer with network services, and reinstalling (reset) Winsock will help change some of default settings and eliminates problems that arise, including the “No Internet, Secured” error.
+If you do not already know, Winsock (or Winsock protocol) controls many communication processes on your Windows 10 computer with network services.
+The reinstalling (reset) Winsock will help change some of the default settings and eliminate problems that arise, including the “No Internet, Secured” error.

 4. Check the connection properties of the computer

-On Windows 10, there are many “small links” that connect to your Internet connection, which means a lot of things need to have your internet connection to work properly.
+On Windows 10, there are many “small links” that connect to your Internet connection, which means many things need to have your internet connection to work correctly.

 Continue to click the “Change adapter options” option in the Settings window that appears.

-A window showing the type of network connection on the computer appears, right-click the type of connection you are using and select Properties.
+A window showing the type of network connection on the computer appears.
+Right-click the kind of relationship you are using and select Properties.

 The Properties window appears, check and check all the options: Client for Microsoft Networks, File and Printer Sharing, Internet Protocol Version 4, Internet Protocol Version 6, Link-layer Topology Discovery Responder.